raytonlin1/NEXTfirebasePhotoSharing/README.md

 Started from 'npx create-next-app --example with-tailwindcss photo'

-# Next.js + Tailwind CSS Example
+# Next.js + Tailwind CSS

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
+This app uses Next.js for the frontend with Tailwind CSS for stylings.

 ## Preview